Are you interested in live streaming your church’s events?

 If this isn’t the case, I’d get some portable microphones to set up.
 Make sure you check the batteries each time you test before you go live.
 This goes for all equipment you use that uses batteries.

 You should also check that everything is synced up from the video and audio to bitrate and everything in between.
 It’s important that your encoder is producing your live stream at the location you want it.
-Weather that is your own website or through a professional streaming platform, you’ll need your encoder getting your content to the right spot.
+Whether that is your own website or through a professional streaming platform, you’ll need your encoder getting your content to the right spot.
 Also, if you plan on recording this content, make sure that you’ve set it up to save to your hard drive.

 Why you would want to live stream your Church events: